Compatibility of Offices FAQ 1

-A volunteer fire fighter, emergency medical services practitioner, or emergency medical responder in a city, village or town whose annual compensation from one or more of those positions, including fringe benefits, does not exceed $25,000, if the city, village or town has a population of 5,000 or less, may also hold an elected office in that city, village or town.
+- A volunteer fire fighter, emergency medical services practitioner, or emergency medical responder in a city, village or town whose annual compensation from one or more of those positions, including fringe benefits, does not exceed $25,000, if the city, village or town has a population of 5,000 or less, or $15,000 if the population is more than 5,000, may also hold an elected office in that city, village or town.
 Wis.
 Stat. § 66.0501(4)(a).

 - A local public official, as defined in Wis.
 Stat § 19.42(7x), may serve as an election official appointed under Wis.
 Stat. § 7.03(2)(a) and be compensated for that service, as provided under § 7.03.
 Wis.
 Stat. § 66.0501(4)(b).
 However, the official may not be a candidate for any office to be voted for at an election at which they serve.